w3c/wai-quick-start/source/developing.html.erb.md

 <%= example %>
 {:/}

 [...
-Example form with instructions ...]
+Simple form with instructions for password requirements or date format ...]

 [...
 Example set of error notifications, maybe different from the Designing? ...]